 Data from 2021 shows employees working from home log extra hours every day, which translates to about four or more hours a week compared to those who put in standard 40-hour weeks.
 With remote employees working marginally longer each day on average, their productivity is increased, or at least remains the same, as those working in an assigned office.
 While there might not be a straight-line correlation between hours worked from home and an employee’s productivity levels, understanding the dynamics of this new digital workplace can help organizations create environments that boost employee happiness, including reevaluating company culture and expectations around how individuals and teams can effectively collaborate to meet their potential.

-It’s common knowledge that humans work best in short, sharp bursts.
-The Pomodoro Technique is as old as the rest of the productivity movement put together, and the psychology suggests that the most effective way for driving productive work is to set a timer for at least 20 mins, remove all distractions and work through a set body of work until the signal.
+Studies have shown that humans work best in short, sharp bursts.
+Psychology suggests the most effective way for driving productive work is to set a timer for at least 20 minutes, remove all distractions and work until the signal.
+This is not always possible in the modern world, but neither are constant calls and continual outcome delivery.

-However, in reality, this isn’t possible in the modern world, but neither are constant calls and continual work delivery.
-Therefore, psychologists suggest that hour meetings should become 45 minutes with a 15-minute break to help prepare and re-energize, and 30-minute meetings should be 20 to 30 minutes.
+Psychologists recommend one-hour meetings should become 45 minutes with a 15-minute break to help employees prepare and re-energize, and 30-minute meetings should be reduced to 20 minutes.
 This way, we all become more productive.
-This is a fundamental shift for workforces and will require new culture, governance and performance management procedures.
+This approach introduces a fundamental shift for workforces that requires new culture, governance and performance management procedures.